edgedb/edgedb/docs/stdlib/cfg.rst

 :eql:synopsis:`listen_addresses -> multi str`
   Specifies the TCP/IP address(es) on which the server is to listen for connections from client applications.
-If the list is empty, the server does not listen on any IP interface at all, in which case only Unix-domain sockets can be used to connect to it.
+If the list is empty, the server does not listen on any IP interface at all.

 :eql:synopsis:`listen_port -> int16`
   The TCP port the server listens on; ``5656`` by default.
 Note that the